dotnet/docs-maui/docs/ios/deployment/publish-ad-hoc.md

     :::image type="content" source="media/publish/vs/distribution-signing-identity-ad-hoc.png" alt-text="Screenshot of selecting a signing identity in the distribution dialog.":::

     > [!NOTE]
-    > Your signing identity and provisioning profile should match the app and the selected distribution channel.
+    > You should use the signing identity and provisioning profile that were created for your app and the selected distribution channel.

 1. In the **Distribute - Signing Identity** dialog, select the **Save As** button and enter a filename.
 Your app will then be re-signed and published to an *.ipa* file on your file system.